alttch/atasker/doc/readme.rst

 Why not standard Python thread pool?
 ------------------------------------

--  threads in a standard pool don't have priorities
+-  threads in a standard pool don’t have priorities
 -  workers

 Why not standard asyncio loops?